Analytic Langlands correspondence from SoV: Construction of the SoV transformation

 \begin{lem} The distributions $\Psi_{\chi,i}$ solve the holonomic system of differential equations

-together with the complex conjugate equations. \end{lem} Elliptic regularity implies that $\Psi_{\chi,i}$ can be represented by functions $\Psi_{\chi,i}(\bm{x})$ which are smooth away from the singularities of the differential operators $\mathsf{H}_r$.
-Such singularities are associated to the so-called wobbly bundles \cite{EFK}.
+together with the complex conjugate equations. \end{lem} Elliptic regularity for holonomic systems implies that $\Psi_{\chi,i}$ can be represented by functions $\Psi_{\chi,i}(\bm{x})$ which are real-analytic away from the singular locus of the differential operators $\mathsf{H}_r$.

-However, one should note that the type of singular behaviour that can occur at the wobbly locus is strongly constrained by the unitarity of the $\mathsf{SoV}$ transformation.
+\begin{rem} The points in the singular locus correspond to the so-called wobbly bundles \cite{EFK}.
+However, one should note that the type of singular behaviour that can occur at the wobbly locus is strongly constrained by the unitarity of the SoV transformation.
 As $\Psi_{\chi,i}$ are in the image of $\CH_{\rm Skl}^{}$ under the unitary operators $\mathsf{S}_{\bm{j},i}^{-1}$, it is ensured that the singularities of $\Psi_{\chi,i}$ can not spoil square-integrability.
-The unitarity of the $\mathsf{SoV}$-transformation allows us to avoid a detailed analysis of the singularities that may occur at the wobbly loci.
+The unitarity of the SoV-transformation allows us to avoid a detailed analysis of the singularities that may occur at the wobbly loci. \end{rem}